Rupes Cauchy

 The east end of Rupes Cauchy emerges from the highlands on the eastern margin of Mare Tranquillitatis.
 The 3.6 km diameter crater Cauchy C intersects the Rupes due south of Cauchy crater itself.
 Cauchy E and F lie to the north side of the Rupes, and Cauchy B lies on the south side.
 At the west end of the Rupes are two similar-sized elongate depressions (unlikely to be impact craters).
 Between Cauchy B and the depressions the Rupes form an en echelon pattern, similar to that of veins within rock on earth, on a grand scale.
 The similar-sized craters Sinas J and H lie to the west of the depressions.

 Rupes Cauchy casts a thin shadow about five days after the new moon, when the sunrise terminator is nearby and the sunlight is arriving at a low angle.

-The feature name is shown as "Fossa Casals" on a 1974 map based on Apollo 15 photographs, but the name was not approved by the IAU.
+The feature name is shown as Fossa Casals on a 1974 map based on Apollo 15 photographs, but the name was not approved by the IAU.
+The term Rupes was used in favor of Fossa for the names of lunar scarps (such as Rupes Recta or Rupes Altai).